بكالوريوس علوم التصوير التشخيصي الطبي

 IS-PRA III 301, Practicum III

-This course is the third of a series of five clinical practicum courses, which provides clinical experiences, as the student is trained to develop basic skills in positioning that will demonstrate the knowledge of clinical application of computer tomography.
-During these postings, students will be trained to carry out imaging procedures under direct supervision of a clinical faculty.
+This course is the third of a series of six clinical practicum courses, which provides clinical experiences ethically and professionally, as the student is trained to develop basic skills in the clinical application of computer tomography.
+During these postings, students will be trained to carry out imaging procedures in CT, under the direct supervision of a clinical faculty

 Semester – 6